-Students are expected to read all materials and engage in discussions during class that demonstrate reflection on and a grasp of the materials.
+Students are expected to read all materials and engage in discussions during class in a way that demonstrates reflection on and a grasp of the materials.
 Students will be evaluated on their ability to speak to the readings and respond to other students' ideas in an informed and thoughtful way.
 The quality of interventions is more important than their frequency.
-Students will also take turns monitoring the chat to support participation in class discussions.